esphome/esphome-docs/guides/getting_started_hassio.rst

 In this guide we’ll go through how to install ESPHome on a device using the ESPHome Dashboard, installed as a Home Assistant add-on.

 First, here's a very quick introduction to how ESPHome works.
-ESPHome is a tool that aims to simplify managing your ESP boards.
-It reads a YAML configuration file, creates custom firmware, and installs it on your ESP device.
+ESPHome is a tool that aims to simplify managing your supported devices.
+It reads a YAML configuration file, creates custom firmware, and can install it on your device.
 Any devices or sensors defined in the ESPHome configuration will automatically appear in Home Assistant's user interface.

 Installing ESPHome Dashboard
 ----------------------------